AlbertoN97/Python-manga-downloader/README.md

-This script was made in python to allow users to download manga from some webs that work with a determinated format like the examples bellow in which the image format is cccc-ppp.png being cccc the chapter and ppp the page
+This script was made in python to allow users to download manga from some webs that work with a determinated format like the example bellow in which the image format is "cccc-ppp.png" being cccc the chapter and ppp the page.

         https://domain/manga/MangaName/0001-001.png

-Please modify the file as you feel to and consider following the commentaries in case you are not familiar with the syntax
+Please modify the file as you feel to and consider following the commentaries in case you are not familiar with the syntax.

-The author of this script is not linked to any manga page and doesn't pretend to support the stealing of contents, as this script made for personal purposes such as reading offline.
+The author of this script is not linked to any manga page and doesn't pretend to support the stealing of contents, as this script is made for personal purposes such as reading offline.

 How to use it?